-Gail Sedigh, founder and owner of Art for Kids (AFK) produces a line of exquisite furnishings and accessories for babies and children.
-Celebrity owners of AFK furnishings include Jennifer Lopez, Kimora Lee Simons, Monique Lhullier and Melania Trump among many others.
-When actress/singer Jennifer Lopez and her husband singer Marc Anthony welcomed their twins, Max and Emme, to their family in 2008, their multiple nurseries featured Art for Kids furnishings.
-Says Gail “Jennifer Lopez did one of her nurseries in all AFK and used our casegoods pieces in her New York nursery which received a lot of press and was featured in People Magazine.
+Gail Sedigh, founder and owner of Art for Kids, produces a line of exquisite furnishings and accessories for babies and children.
+Past celebrity owners of AFK products include Jennifer Lopez, Kimora Lee Simons, Monique Lhullier and Melania Trump.
+When actress/singer Jennifer Lopez and then-husband Marc Anthony welcomed twins Max and Emme in 2008, their multiple nurseries featured Art for Kids furniture.
+Comments Gail, “Jennifer Lopez did one of her nurseries in all AFK and used our case goods pieces in her New York nursery which received a lot of press and was featured in People Magazine.
 A lot of people come in and say ‘Oh, didn’t Jennifer Lopez use this?’
-It was all very classic and elegant”.
+It was all very classic and elegant.”

-Design-wise, there is always a question of whether one should stick with a traditional look or go with a modern design and which will stand up to the test of time.
-Of course, baby nurseries are by their very nature transitional spaces, however, they can be the basis for all stages of the child’s life and one needn’t choose one style over the other.
-“One thing I’m going to be doing,” says Gail Sedigh, “which I think will be very well received is taking my classic furniture and showing it in a more modern setting.
-I think it’s just good design in general- classic with a little bit of a modern twist.”
+Design-wise, there are always the questions of whether to stick with a traditional look or go with a modern design, and which will stand up to the test of time.
+Of course, baby nurseries are by their very nature transitional spaces.
+However, they can be the basis for all stages of the child’s life and one needn’t choose one style over the other.
+“One thing I’m going to be doing,” reveals Gail Sedigh, “which I think will be very well received is taking my classic furniture and showing it in a more modern setting.
+I think it’s just good design in general -- classic with a little bit of a modern twist.”

 Even movie set decoration can rise to the level of celebrity status.
 The 1995 movie “Father of the Bride 2” featured a baby nursery that has surely influenced many a parent and designer.
 Set decorator Ric McElvin created a fantasy space replete with the perfectly outfitted crib, rocking horse and tea set.
-Even Gail Sedigh admits that this nursery possibly had a strong sub-conscious influence on her Twins Playroom collection on her website.
+Even Gail Sedigh admits that this nursery possibly had a strong subconscious influence on her Twins Playroom collection.